SaeedAllGray/Titan_Rower/README.md

     * between core device and devices, and between AWS IoT Core and core device

 * What are the private and public keys?
 Explain briefly how they are used in the system.
+  * used in asymmetric cryptography
+  * Private key: Secretly stored in a device
+  * Public key: can be shared to other devices
+  * The principle is that D_1(E_2(M)) = D_2(E_1(M)) = M, where M is a message, E_1 & E_2 are encryption with a private key & public key respectively, and D_1 & D_2 are decryption with a private key & public key respectively
+  * In Greengrass, they are used when:
+    * a Greengrass Core authenticates TLS handshake with a AWS IoT core
+    * authenticate TLS handshare for MQTT connections
+    * encrypt local data

 * What happens if you don't have these certificates (keys) in your folder where the basicDiscovery.py file is?
   * Running basicDiscovery.py requires the certificates in the arguments